alanrobert/learning-javascript/cat-meme-picker/README.md

 - ## querySelector

-Allows you to select elements, like this below that selects the type of radioo that is checked.
+Allows you to select elements, like this below that selects the type of radio that is checked.

 `document.querySelector('input[type="radio"]:checked')`